 | Information request | "Write an email asking the finance team for Q3 actuals by end of week." |

 Excel is the most widely used data tool in business, but most employees only scratch the surface of its capabilities.
-Complex formulas, pivot tables, and advanced analysis remain the domain of a few experts on each team.
+Complex formulas, pivot tables, and advanced analysis remain the domain of a few experts on each team, creating bottlenecks and dependency on scarce technical skills.

 Companies that track Copilot adoption across Teams, Outlook, and Excel typically see these results within 90 days: